Peng-Protocol/Dexhune-SS/SS/Specifications/DexhuneMarkets.md

 ### **Data**
 - **tVolume**

-Stores the current amount of [TOKEN] that has been transacted by the contract, is updated whenever a vote is cast.
+Stores the current amount of [TOKEN] that has been transacted by the contract, is added to whenever a vote is cast.

 - **fees**